TDHolmes/BinaryClock/README.md

 # Binary Clock
-A simple but well designed clock that displays the time in [binary coded decimal][BCD wiki link]
+A simple clock that displays the time in [binary coded decimal][BCD wiki link].

 ## PCB